1 Reading Cycling Club

 • Approve the minutes of the previous year’s AGM.

-• Receive reports from the Chairman and Secretary.
+• Receive reports from the Chair and Secretary.

 • Receive a report from the Treasurer and approve the Annual Accounts.